Jak2k/website/src/content/posts/performance-climate-protection.md

 lastUpdated: 2023-11-11T22:26:46Z
 ---

-Website performance is climate protection.
+Website **performance is climate protection**.
 Every bit of data that is transferred over the internet consumes energy.
 What can you do to reduce your website's carbon footprint and what did I do to reduce mine?

 ## The Problem

-Most websites load lots of JavaScript.
-Most of this isn't really needed.
+Most websites load lots of **JavaScript**. **Most** of this **isn't really needed**.
 That means that the browser has to download and execute lots of code has no real benefit for the user.
-This is a waste of energy.
+This is a **waste of energy**.
 The more energy is wasted, the more CO2 is emitted.
 This is bad for the climate.

-Another problem are huge images.
+Another problem are **huge images**.
 Most images can't even be seen in full resolution on most screens.

 ## The Solution